Punctuation Marks

 This happens when necessary commas are omitted, leading to confusion or doubt in the sentence structure.

-• For example: In the garden we planted tomatoes basil and cucumbers.
+• In the garden we planted tomatoes basil and cucumbers.

 3. Overuse of Commas: